elrmndo/elrmndo/README.md

 ### Hello, Kamusta? 👋

 I'm Enrique.
 You can call me Ricky.
-A Full Stack Developer with 5+ years of progressive experience.
+A Front End Developer with 5+ years of progressive experience.
 I develop simple to complex information systems and web applications with REST or GraphQL APIs from the ground up using NodeJS, ReactJS, TypeScript and TailwindCSS.

 ### ❤️ More About me